balena-io/docs/pages/management/applications.md

 When you create an application a special resin.io operating system is generated specifically for that application and its associated device type.

-When you install this image onto your device it will automatically appear in your application dashboard, no manual intervention is required.
-You can install this one downloaded image file to multiple SD cards and resin.io will associate all these devices with their own unique ID and fancy name.
+When you burn this image onto your device it will automatically appear in your application dashboard, no manual intervention is required.
+You can burn this one downloaded image file to multiple SD cards and resin.io will associate all these devices with their own unique ID and fancy name.

 ### Deploying Your Code to an Application